Pichas/Simple-ECS/README.md

 ### Registry

 The `World` has a `Registry` inside.
 The `Registry` adds systems and functions for execution.
-Also it has `exec` method to calculate one frame.
+Also it has `prepare` and `exec` methods to select entities and calculate one frame respectively.
+The `prepare` method is thread safe, so you can call it from the `render` thread if you have separate threads for graphic and logic.

 ```cpp
 auto* reg = world.getRegistry();